donsheehy/greedypermutation/docs/_sources/point.rst.txt

 - `__str__` It is often useful to print the points.

 These will be our basic requirements for a `Point` class.
+If you want to define your own metric to use with this package, it need only implement these methods in order to work.